wvengen/jGridstart/README.md

       GUI for running unit tests on user's computer to analyse problems.
       Currently unusable, needs to be adapted.

+  * __testca__ -
+      A simple online certificate authority for testing jGridstart.
+This is used to provide a way to test the user-interaction with an online certificate authority. jGridstart's `nl.nikhef.jgridstart.ca.TestCA`
+      is the corresponding CA provider.
+      Please see `testca/README.md` for more information.

 Compiling & developing
 ----------------------